AT&T TV NOW Review

 - Safari 10+

 For the most part, there’s not a lot separating live streaming services today.
 They all carry most of the same channels, have most of the same perks, and work with most of the same devices.
 The best one for you comes down to a few personal preferences.
 Is HBO a necessity?
 Do you want to catch your local baseball team’s games?
 How important are kids channels?

-To see how AT&T TV NOW stacked up to other options, we relied on the same methodology that we used in our review of the best live TV streaming services.
+To see how AT&T TV NOW stacked up to other options, we relied on the same methodology that we used in live TV streaming services.
 Originally, when we compared the channel lineup for AT&T TV NOW, we leaned heavily on research from TiVo’s Q4 2017 Video Trends Report, which asked over 3,000 respondents, “Which channels would you be interested in including in your TV package?”
 At the time, AT&T TV NOW received our lowest score when we tallied up available channels, and while this has improved in recent years, some things have not.

 Stingy DVR storage and simultaneous streams

 AT&T TV, back when it was DIRECTV NOW, was one of the last live TV streaming providers to add cloud DVR storage back in May 2018, and it’s been one of the least generous from the get-go.
 You’ll only be able to store 20 hours of video at a time, and it all deletes 30 days after it originally airs.
 That might seem like plenty, but it’s significantly behind other services in its weight class: Both YouTube TV and PlayStation Vue offer unlimited storage, while Hulu goes up to 50 hours.